 - Another indoor option is to head to Palladium Shopping Centre, a 10 min walk away.
 Here you’ll find high-street shops, cafes and a food court, as well as a small but fairly well-stocked children’s playroom.

 - On a fine day, you can cross the road and wander the riverbank, or stretch your legs in Park Lannova, which is remarkable mainly for its good children’s playground and basketball court.
+Alternatively, a 20 minute walk acorss the river and up hill would bring you to lovely Letna Park, with its stunning views across the city.

 If you are in need of a child-friendly restaurant with a good side-helping of play for younger children, it is worth walking for ten minutes to Pizza Nuova, a modern Italian restaurant with a play area.
 Alternatively, if just a high-chair will suffice, we all enjoyed the food at Hanabi Sushi House, just a five minute walk from the museum.
 The nearby K The Two Brother’s Indian restaurant also gets good reviews.